NKorea warns US of 'very grave situation' over Biden speech

 NKorea warns US of ‘very grave situation’ over Biden speech

-SEOUL, South Korea (AP) — North Korea has warned the United States will face “a very grave situation” because President Joe Biden “made a big blunder” in his recent speech by calling the North a security threat and revealing his intent to maintain a hostile policy on it.
-Kwon Jong Gun, a senior North Korean Foreign Ministry official, issued the statement Sunday, days after Biden said in his first address to Congress that North Korea and Iran’s nuclear programs pose “a serious threat to America’s security and world security.”
-Kwon said North Korea will take unspecified steps that he says will make the U.S. ”find itself in a very grave situation.”
+SEOUL, South Korea (AP) — North Korea has warned the United States will face a “very grave situation” and alleged that President Joe Biden made a “big blunder” in his recent speech by calling the North a security threat.
+Last week, Biden, in his first address to Congress, called North Korea and Iran’s nuclear programs serious threats to America’s security and world security, and said he’ll work with allies to address those problems through diplomacy and stern deterrence.
+A senior Foreign Ministry official says North Korea will be compelled to respond with corresponding measures.
+The White House said Biden plans to veer from the approaches of his two most recent predecessors as he tries to stop North Korea’s nuclear program.